Cray-HPE/docs-csm/glossary.md

 The Scalable Boot Projection Service (SBPS) provides the root filesystem for compute nodes and application nodes using iSCSI.
-In addition, the HPE Cray Programming Environment (CPE) and Analytics products leverage SBPS to provide content to compute nodes, application nodes (such as UANs), and worker nodes hosting UAI pods.
+In addition, the HPE Cray Programming Environment (CPE) and Analytics products leverage SBPS to provide content to compute nodes and application nodes (such as UANs).
 CPE and Analytics are provided as separately mounted filesystems that are mounted alongside the root filesystem.

 ## Service/IO Cabinet